Updated Jan 24, 2026

 Text Link

-This guide walks you through creating a cryptocurrency exchange-style app using Adalo’s no-code platform.
+This guide walks you through creating a cryptocurrency exchange-style app using Adalo’s platform.
 While bespoke crypto exchanges can take months and substantial budgets, a no-code approach lets you prototype core flows—registration, KYC capture, portfolio view, buy/sell orders (off-chain accounting), and payments—in weeks.
+You can even publish the same app to the web, native iOS, and native Android with Adalo, all without writing a line of code or rebuilding anything.

 Important: This guide implements a custodial/off-chain balance model in Adalo.
 On-chain deposits/withdrawals and blockchain signing/broadcasting require external services via External collections or Custom actions.